-- Please be careful to avoid the components while connecting to the connecting pipes. - Oxygen free nitrogen (OFN) shall be purged through the system both before and during the brazing process.
+- Please be careful to avoid the components while connecting to the connecting pipes. - Low temperature solder alloys, such as lead/tin alloys, are not acceptable for pipe connections or any other refrigerant pressure containing purposes. - Vacuum before welding, if necessary, to ensure that there is no R32 residue in the piping. - Oxygen free nitrogen (OFN) shall be purged through the system both before and during the brazing process.